laroche/tastyworks-pnl/README.md

 USD buys and the conversion price for Euro.
 This entry might be very long and look complicated.
 You might want to ignore this line and just look over the list of other assets.

-The option __--debug-fifo__ gives details on the FIFO workings.
-Be aware that pnl data is the cummulative sum, not the real local change.
-(Bug in the output!)
+The option __--summary=summary.csv__ gives some summary of gains and losses for all years.

 The option __--show__ gives some summary graphs.